Soumya1910/Java_Versions_9-17/README.md

     - Java 9 provides implementation where we can pass any Resource class or subclass which is implemented <b>AutoCloseable interface</b>.
     - Restriction for this implementation is <b>Resource class should be final or Effectively final</b>.
     - Java 9, finalize() is deprecated.
+    - <b>Clean code principal: </b>
+        - Always prefer try-with-resources, don't use try-finally and definitely don't use finalize method to close the instance.
+        - Be aware of convinient methods such as `InputStream.transferTo`.

 3. <b>No _ in variable name</b>
     - From Java 9, _ is a keyword, it can't be used as an identifier.